Chosing The Right Welding Fume Extractor

 Date: 29-07-2025

+In this guide we compare the common methods of controlling and protecting personnel from welding fumes.
 Welding fumes are more than just a bit of smoke - they contain fine metal particles, gases and chemical vapours that can seriously impact your health over time.
 Australian Legislation, enacted in all States of Australia since 2024, is also very tough on Fume Control.
 So if you’re welding regularly, you need a plan to manage fumes properly.

-Compare Fume Extractors By Application
+Compare Welding Fume Extractors By Application

 Type